Vardot/varbase_components/components/atoms/close-button/README.md

                     classes to this component.

 ## Attributes:
-* `attributes`: A list of HTML attributes for the close button element.
+* `attributes`: HTML attributes for the close button element.

 ## Slots:
 * N/A